nathancatania/website/docs/posts/2024/2024-review.md

 comments: false
 ---

 This post is really just to serve as a personal time capsule/list of things I did in 2024 that I will likely come back to read in the distant future.
-If your reading this and you're not me, thanks for being here!
+If you're reading this and you're not me, thanks for being here!

 ## Job/Career
 - Glean: Solutions Engineering Lead, APAC